F3kilo/Subrange/README.md

 # Subranges

-Subranges struct allow to take free subrange of original interval and free filled intervals.
+Interval struct and collection for free intervals.

+## Example